warrengb/BlazorTSInterop/README.md

 ---

 <ul>
-This disables the project TypeScript build properties which are no longer applicable.<br>
+This disables the project TypeScript build properties which are no longer applicable.
 Visual Studio will now use tsconfig.json for TypeScript configuration.
 </ul>